connormck333/f1-race-predictor/README.md

 # Race Predictor
 A machine learning project that analyses constructor and driver forms and other data to predict the winner of a certain Grand Prix.

+Race Predictions for the 2025 F1 Season: https://medium.com/@connora.mckenzie/can-ai-predict-the-f1-2025-season-6d629e1e56a4

 ## How it works
 The aim is to predict the winner of a certain Grand Prix.
 This predictor will determine this using the following: